pypa/pipx/docs/explanation/how-pipx-works.md

 to its latest version.
 It then creates an isolated virtual environment at `~/.local/share/pipx/venvs/PACKAGE` that uses the shared pip via a [.pth file](https://docs.python.org/3/library/site.html) and installs the desired package into it.

-Once the package is installed, pipx exposes its binaries by symlinking them into `~/.local/bin` (for example, `~/.local/bin/black` -> `~/.local/share/pipx/venvs/black/bin/black`).
+Once the package is installed, pipx exposes its console scripts and GUI scripts by symlinking them into `~/.local/bin` (for example, `~/.local/bin/black` -> `~/.local/share/pipx/venvs/black/bin/black`).
 It also symlinks any manual pages into `~/.local/share/man/man[1-9]`.
 As long as `~/.local/bin/` is on your `PATH`, the new commands are available globally, and on systems with `man` support the pages are accessible too.

 Adding the `--global` flag to any `pipx` command executes the action in global scope, exposing the app to all system users.
 See the [configuration reference](../how-to/configure-paths.md#-global-argument) for details.
 Note that this is